 Frontend Technologies

 On the front-end, LinkedIn ensures a dynamic and user-friendly experience.
-The web interface is built using JavaScript frameworks, with Dust.js playing a key role in processing JSON data and rendering HTML.
-Here’s how it supports specific features:
+The web interface is built with JavaScript frameworks; historically LinkedIn’s open-sourced Dust.js templating played a key role in processing JSON data and rendering HTML, and it illustrates the template-driven pattern behind features like these:

 Supporting Infrastructure